 On January 30, 2020, the World Health Organization declared the coronavirus outbreak a Public Health Emergency of International Concern and on March 10, 2020, declared it to be a pandemic.
 Actions taken around the world to help mitigate the spread of the coronavirus include restrictions on travel and quarantines in certain areas, and forced closures for certain types of public places and businesses.
 The coronavirus and actions taken to mitigate it have had and are expected to continue to have an adverse impact on the economies and financial markets of many countries, including the geographical area in which the Authority operates.
-Due to the impact of New Jersey Governor Murphy's Executive Order No. 107 dated March 21, 2020, mandating statewide stay-at home practices and closure of all non-essential retail businesses, it is reasonably possible that revenues will decline significantly.
+Due to the impact of New Jersey Governor Murphy's Executive Order No. 107 dated March 21, 2020, mandating statewide stay-at home practices and closure of all non-essential retail businesses, revenues were impacted in the various grants and receipts from projects included in the Agency Funds.
 It is unknown how long these conditions will last and what the complete financial effect will be to the Authority.